Multifidelity Simulation-based Inference for Computationally Expensive Simulators: Results

 \section{Results}

 We evaluate the performance of our multifidelity approach to NPE and TSNPE on six tasks involving various types of observations (e.g., time series, images, neural spiking).
 We start with four benchmarking tasks, followed by two challenging neuroscience problems with computationally expensive simulators and for which no likelihood is available: a multicompartmental neuron model and a neural network model with synaptic plasticity.
 We also provide a comparison to MF-ABC (Sec.~\ref{appendix:mf-abc}, \ref{appendix:ablation-OU}).
+In Sec.~\ref{section:when-pretraining}, we provide a discussion about the effectiveness of transfer learning in \method{}.